farcasterxyz/protocol/docs/SPECIFICATION.md

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

-A conflict occurs if there exist a CastAdd Message and a CastRemove message whose `m.hash` and `m.data.body.target_hash` are identical, or if there are two CastRemove messages whose `m.data.body.target_hash` are identical.
+A conflict occurs if there exists a CastAdd Message and a CastRemove message whose `m.hash` and `m.data.body.target_hash` are identical, or if there are two CastRemove messages whose `m.data.body.target_hash` are identical.
 Conflicts are resolved with the following rules:

 2. If `m.data.type` is distinct, discard the CastAdd message.
 1. If `m.data.type` is identical and `m.data.timestamp` values are distinct, discard the message with the lower timestamp.